neutronpy/neutronpy/doc/installation.rst

     conda install -c neutronpy neutronpy

-``pyqt5`` is necessary for the neutronpy resolution gui executed from the command line with ``neutronpy``, but optional for all other features of neutronpy. ``pyqt5`` currently also requires Python 3.4 or 3.5.
+``pyqt5`` is necessary for the neutronpy resolution gui executed from the command line with ``neutronpy``, but optional for all other features of neutronpy.

 Python Package Index - pip
 --------------------------